 All this is to show that Timor-Leste has a chameleon-like ability to change as the situation demands, but this small Southeast Asian nation is still deliberating on how to harness its Tower of Babel multilingual strengths for the good of the country.

 Aashna Jamal works as an economist for the Ministry of Finance in the island country of Timor-Leste.
-She grew up in Kashmir, India and went on to complete her BA Economics (hons) from St Xavier’s College, Mumbai and MA in Economics from Yale University, USA.
+She grew up in Indian-administered Kashmir and went on to complete her BA Economics (hons) from St. Xavier’s College, Mumbai, and MA in Economics from Yale University, USA.